davreev/SpatialSlur/README.md

 </p>

 ## Overview
 Below is a brief outline of the library by namespace.
-For further detail, take a look at the [reference documentation](http://www.spatialslur.com/documentation/0_2_4/index.html) or just dive into the source files and poke around.
+For further detail, take a look at the [latest reference documentation](http://www.spatialslur.com/documentation/0_3_1/index.html) or just dive into the source files and poke around.
 If you have any questions, comments, or suggestions, feel free to [get in touch](http://spatialslur.com/contact/).

-+ __SlurCore__ contains primitive data types and utility methods for geometry processing along with general-purpose extension methods for .NET Framework types.
++ __SpatialSlur__ contains primitive data types and algorithms for geometry processing in 2 and 3 dimensions.

-+ __SlurData__ contains various generic data structures with a particular focus on those used for efficient spatial queries and related algorithms.
++ __SpatialSlur.Collections__ contains generic data structures for spatial queries and related algorithms.
+Also contains various general-purpose extension methods for .NET collection types.

-+ __SlurDynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and form-finding.
++ __SpatialSlur.Dynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and form-finding.
 This is based on methods described in [(1)](http://lgg.epfl.ch/publications/2012/shapeup/paper.pdf) and follows many of the implementation details given in [(2)](http://lgg.epfl.ch/publications/2015/ShapeOp/ShapeOp_DMSC15.pdf).

-+ __SlurField__ contains generic data structures for discrete and continuous field representations (scalar, vector, and tensor) along with various algorithms for processing and visualization.
++ __SpatialSlur.Fields__ contains generic data structures for discrete and continuous field representations (scalar, vector, and tensor) along with various algorithms for processing, compositing, and visualization.

-+ __SlurMesh__ contains generic half-edge data structures for discrete representations of networks, surfaces, and volumes (coming soon) along with various algorithms for geometry processing, graph processing, segmentation, and subdivision.
++ __SpatialSlur.Meshes__ contains generic half-edge data structures for discrete representations of networks, surfaces, and volumes (coming soon) along with various algorithms for geometry processing, graph processing, segmentation, and subdivision.

-+ __SlurTools__ contains more specific tools and applications that utilize functionality offered by the rest of library such as dynamic remeshing and Steiner tree relaxation.
++ __SpatialSlur.Tools__ contains more specific tools and applications that utilize functionality offered by the rest of library such as dynamic remeshing and Steiner tree relaxation.

-Additionally, the following namespaces contain classes and convenience methods for interfacing with the .NET APIs of their respective applications.
+Additionally, the following namespaces contain classes and convenience methods for interfacing with .NET APIs of their respective applications.

-+ __SlurRhino__
++ __SpatialSlur.Rhino__

-+ __SlurUnity__
++ __SpaitalSlur.Unity__

 ## Setup
 To get started, download the precompiled binaries from the [latest release](https://github.com/daveReeves/SpatialSlur/releases).
 Depending on your operating system, the downloaded files may be blocked by default so follow [these instructions](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/) to make sure they're unblocked before referencing them within your own project(s).